A Trusted Friend in a Complicated World

 Porkie

-This toy dog breed‘s nickname is a big of misnomer—there’s nothing porky about these spunky pups.
-In fact, the Porkie is pint sized, weighing in at just seven pounds when fully grown.
-It’s easy to spot the parent breeds in these small mixed-breed dogs: You’ll notice the Yorkshire terrier in the Porkie’s tricolor coat and the fluffy beard.
+This toy dog breed‘s nickname is a bit of a misnomer—there’s nothing porky about these spunky pups.
+In fact, the Porkie is pint-size, weighing in at just 7 pounds when fully grown.
+It’s easy to spot the parent breeds in these small mixed-breed dogs: You’ll notice the Yorkshire terrier in the Porkie’s tricolor coat and fluffy beard.
 The Pomeranian genes are seen in the fuller, stockier, rounded body.
 Both breeds are extroverts and have lively and spirited personalities.
-This mutt fits perfectly in a doggy tote and relishes a day on the town, getting showered with attention and giving it back in mini-sized kisses.
+This sweet-faced mutt fits perfectly in a doggy tote and relishes a day on the town, getting showered with attention and giving it back in mini-size kisses.

-Pomsky, Husky and Pomeranian Mix, Running with Tongue Out
+Pomsky, Husky and Pomeranian Mix, Walking with Tongue Out

 Jonathan Byrne/Shutterstock